dsccommunity/SqlServerDsc/README.md

 #### Security Requirements

-* The credentials provided in the parameter `SetupCredential` must have the right **Create Computer Object** in the origanization unit (OU) in which the Cluster Name Object (CNO) resides.
+* The credentials provided in the parameter `SetupCredential` must have the right **Create Computer Object** in the organizational unit (OU) in which the Cluster Name Object (CNO) resides.

 #### Parameters